 Telemetry Changes for Load Resources with UFR

 One key issue involved in integrating Load Resources armed with high-set Under Frequency Relays (UFRs) into RT Co-optimization will be the practicality and necessity of arming/disarming the UFRs based on RRS awards.
 If determined to be impractical or infeasible, then these Load Resources would be ineligible to actively participate in the RT Market; instead their AS responsibilities originating from DAM, Trades, etc. would not be re-cleared in the RT Market —and they would effectively become price takers in the RT Market.
 This requires further discussion by ERCOT staff and stakeholders.

+Update based on SAWG discussions:

+Load Resource (LR) with UFR carrying RRS Responsibility (blocky AS):

+Upon deployment will be exempt from AS imbalance charge

+In RT, LR with UFR carrying RRS responsibility will be considered to be price takers (i.e. RRS offer from these LR = 0$/MW). i.e no reduction of RRS demand curve by the amount of RRS responsibility from Load Resources.

+However, when deployed, LR will be considered to be still providing RRS till the 3 hour limit after recall.

+Need to develop process to account and differentiate scenarios where RRS from LR is deployed versus failure to provide, etc. This has impact on the AS imbalance settlement

+Note 1: The above exemptions from AS Imbalance charges is a deviation from current practice

+Note 2: Need to allow/account for non frequency responsive capacity telemetered by Resource

+Accounting for Resource providing "truly" Offline Non-Spin (Option 1) and NSOR (Option 2):

+Should these Resources be exempt from AS Imbalance charges upon deployment?
+Note - We do not do that currently with the ORDC price adder settlements.

 AS Deployment Process